reshma67/Red-Boat-Recognizer/README.md

 ## WebApp Link
 https://first-service.onrender.com/

 We can upload the picture of any boat and the application will recognize whether it is a red boat or not.
-If it is red, then the application will recognize as 'red' boat and for all other boats application will display category as 'boat'.
+If it is red, then the application will recognize as 'red' boat and for any other colored boats, application will display category as 'boat'.